 The trick is to keep an eye out for any difficulties that may pop up.
 A child may drop a word, stumble over a line, or totally forget the piece altogether.

 That’s okay.
 Just move the piece back to every-other-day review until it’s mastered.
 You know how teaching children goes:

 Keep the pieces in weekly review as long as you can.
 But you’re going to slowly accumulate quite a few mastered pieces for weekly review.

-Now it’s time to move the fully mastered material into monthly review.
+Now it’s time to move the fully mastered material into a monthly review.

 Monthly Memory Work Review

 There’s nothing magical about the monthly review.
 Recite the material once a month and call it good.
-The kids shouldn’t forget lines, drop words, or forget the pieces all together by this point.
+The kids shouldn’t forget lines, drop words, or forget the pieces altogether by this point.

 If they do, don’t worry.
 Just move the piece back to weekly review until it’s mastered and in long-term memory.

 The monthly memory review is simply to ensure the memorization work has made it into long-term memory and remains there.